ltgoslo/nor_dia_change/guidelines.md

 ## Annotation examples

-We now zoom into the individual rows annotation instances and provide rating examples, in order to illustrate the different degrees of relatedness that you may find in the judgment task.
+We now zoom into the individual annotation instances and provide rating examples, in order to illustrate the different degrees of relatedness that you may find in the judgment task.
 Note again that these are just examples and you should provide your own subjective opinion.